Construction Business Environment

 Confidence

 If you are confident, you will appear as an accomplished professional to others.
 Confidence is attained by being organized and prepared and having the necessary knowledge to execute the job successfully.
-Being confident doesn't mean never asking or succumbing to challenges.
+Being confident doesn’t mean never asking questions or succumbing to challenges.
 Paradoxically, confident people know the importance of questions.
 Remember to be cool, calm, and collected, and, above all else, think before you speak.
 Whether you are entering a new work environment or attempting to reinvent yourself professionally, know that you can do it.
 The corporate world can be rough, but with the aforementioned skills you are already on a path for success.

 294 Chapter 12